Research Imaging Facility

 - Life Technologies Quant Studio 3 real time PCR instrument offers a 96 well, 0.2ml platform can analyze 4 targets in one plate.
 The instrument offers 6 temperature zones for experiment optimization.

 - Life Technologies Step One Plus real time PCR.
-The core offers two Step One Plus instruments with a 96 well, 0.2ml platform.
-These instruments offer 6 temperature zones.
+The core offers a Step One Plus instrument with a 96 well, 0.2ml platform.
+This instrument offers 6 temperature zones.

 - BioTek Synergy HTX Multi-Mode Microplate Reader accomodates 6- to 384-well microplates, to detect absorbance and fluorescence using a unique dual-optics design for superior performance.
 Absorbance detection optics uses a xenon flash lamp and monochromator for filter-free wavelength selection from 200 to 999 nm in 1 nm increments.
 Fluorescence detection is via a tungsten halogen lamp with interference filters in conjunction with a PMT detector for maximum sensitivity.

 - Agilent Seahorse XFp measures the flux of oxygen, the oxygen consumption rate [OCR], proton flux, extracellular acidification rate.
 [ECAR].
 Seahorse XF instruments measures these two energy pathways simultaneously in an 8 well miniplate format.